mastrogeppetto/OCCI4IOT/README.md

 Basically, it helps the deployment of an IoT infrastructure, starting from a JSON file that describes its components.
 The JSON file follows the OCCI standard, and describes the IoT infrastructure as resources with links connecting them.
 In the proof-of-concept implementation the "manager" thread contains that description, already converted into a Ruby hash.
 Running the "manager.rb" on a host creates a three-stages pipeline, that receives data from an external sensor through a websocket, processes and filters the data and sends them to a ThingSpeak server: the writekey for the ThingSpeak account in the code is clearly bogus.

-The external sensor is an Arduino that samples at regular intervals the value of a NTC resistor. for an Arduino with an Ethernet shield.
+The external sensor is an Arduino that samples at regular intervals the value of a NTC resistor.
+For this you need an Arduino with an Ethernet shield, a 22K resistor and a 10K NTC.
 The sketch and the schema are found in another repo: https://github.com/mastrogeppetto/arduino_NTCwebsocket.

 ## HOWTO:

 * Create an account on ThingSpeak and annotate your writekey,
-* Rename secret_bogus.rb file as secret.rb and replace the bogus writeky with your one,
+* Rename secret_bogus.rb file as secret.rb and replace the bogus writekey with your one,
 * Upload the code to the Arduino and connect it to the same Ethernet of the host running the "manager.rb",
 * run "ruby manager.pl",
 * ...see the temperature displayed on your ThingSpeak dashboard.